16th Dec 2021 |

 Time yourself when you practice

 It is vital to time yourself, so you experience what it feels like to speak about the topic for between 1 to 2 minutes.
-You can practice this on the free British Council IELTS preparation app.
+You can practice this with a list of IELTS speaking topics on the free British Council IELTS preparation app.

 Before you speak, you have a bit of time to take notes.
 Think of useful vocabulary you can use for your talk and take this time to plan out your ideas.